cividi/whitepaper/README.md

 - Data can be used to generate structural indices for the use of urban in this room.
 - The indices can be marketed via user licenses or project work.
-- Participants ("cooperative members") would be compensated for their contributions.
+- Participants ("cooperative members") are compensated for their contributions.

 ---